 3. Just start typing

 Turn the brightness of your screen all the way down so that you can no longer see what you are typing.
 When typing on computers, it’s easy to get caught up in the mechanics, making sure all your grammar is correct.
 Begin jotting all your thoughts down: first impressions, feelings, or anything that comes to your mind.
 You can also brainstorm by physically writing everything on a piece of paper.
-There are actually studies out there that say writing by hand increases creativity, critical thinking, and problem-solving skills.
-(Seriously, it’s totally a thing.
-Google it).
+There are actually studies that say writing by hand increases creativity, critical thinking, and problem-solving skills.
 Remember that it’s okay if things aren’t completely relevant.
 It’s all about fleshing out your ideas.

 4. Create an outline